 Baton Rouge General's Pink Pumpkin Patch returns for Breast Cancer Awareness month

-BATON ROUGE - Take a drive down Bluebonnet Boulevard and you'll see the return of a very welcomed site- Baton Rouge General's Pumpkin Patch.
+BATON ROUGE - Take a drive down Bluebonnet Boulevard and you'll see the return of a very welcomed sight, Baton Rouge General's Pumpkin Patch.

 October is Breast Cancer Awareness Month and Baton Rouge General's pink pumpkins have made a comeback to help raise awareness about the illness that impacts about one in eight women in the U.S.